 6. Flexibility: The worship pastor and/or band leader always tries to give adequate notice of schedule or setlist changes.
 While it is not uncommon for these changes to take place, it is only done when necessary.
 It is recommended that you periodically check back with Planning Center to view any potential changes.

 Once you submit your application, the Worship Pastor will contact you to arrange an audition time.
 He will communicate with you prior to the rehearsal about the song or songs for your audition.
 Usually we ask that you learn one or two songs from the setlist for that particular weekend.
-Expect to be prepared for a song from styles of Hillsong Worship, Elevation Worship, Jesus Culture, etc.
+Expect to be prepared for a song from styles of Hillsong Worship, Phil Wickham, Elevation Worship, etc.

 Auditions are, by nature, a little intimidating.
 We will try to make the process as relaxed as possible.
 In some cases, it may be evident that an applicant’s skills have not developed enough to serve on a regularly scheduled basis.
 Should this be the case, those conducting the audition will give some advice on how the applicant can improve.
 After some time and practice another audition may be scheduled.

-Before you begin serving on the weekend, we ask that you come and hang out with the worship team during rehearsals for several weeks.
+You may be asked to come and hang out with the worship team during rehearsals for several weeks.
 There are a few reasons for this.

 • Rehearsals cover a lot of ground in a short amount of time.
 Being a spectator will allow you to see first-hand how rehearsals flow.

 • When you know what to expect at rehearsal, it will allow you to be better prepared when it is your turn.